Civil Litigation and Dispute Resolution LLM

 Find out more about City University London

-Applications can be made directly to The City Law School.
-Applications open in September each year for enrolment the following September.
+Applications are now open for 2016 entry and can be made through the links below.
 Late applicants run the risk that the course may be full after the initial round of offers has been made.